 Still No Criminal Charges In 2007 Utah Mine Disaster

-Four years after nine coal miners and mine rescuers died underground in the Crandall Canyon mine in Utah, federal prosecutors say they're still not ready to file criminal charges or to conclude no charges are warranted.
+Four years after nine coal miners and mine rescuers died underground in the Crandall Canyon mine in Utah, federal prosecutors say they're still not ready to file criminal charges or to conclude that no charges are warranted.

-In response to an NPR inquiry, spokeswoman Melodie Rydalch of the Utah U.S. Attorney's office says, "Our investigation is ongoing.
+In response to an NPR inquiry, spokeswoman Melodie Rydalch of the Utah U.S. Attorney's Office says, "Our investigation is ongoing.
 This week, we will ask MSHA [the Mine Safety and Health Administration] for what we anticipate will be the final extension of the stay of MSHA's administrative cases."

-That's a reference to a three-year delay in civil citations and fines levied by MSHA after the agency completed its investigation of two mine collapses at Crandall Canyon in August of 2007.
+That's a reference to a three-year delay in civil citations and fines levied by MSHA after the agency completed its investigation of two mine collapses at Crandall Canyon in August 2007.

 A year later, MSHA referred its findings to the U.S. Attorney for Utah "for possible criminal charges."

-At the time, acting assistant labor secretary Richard Stickler said, "MSHA determined that the operator and its engineering consultants demonstrated reckless disregard for safety."
+At the time, acting assistant labor secretary Richard Stickler said "MSHA determined that the operator and its engineering consultants demonstrated reckless disregard for safety."

-George Miller (D-CA), the chairman of the House Labor Committee at the time, also sought a federal criminal investigation.
+Rep. George Miller (D-CA), the chairman of the House Labor Committee at the time, also sought a federal criminal investigation.

 "Lengthy civil and criminal investigations mean that justice — conviction or acquittal — is delayed and the deterrent effect of successful enforcement is diminished," says Ed Clair, the former senior MSHA attorney who handled the case.

 Rigorous enforcement of mine safety laws has been an issue in the ongoing investigations of last year's explosion at Massey Energy's Upper Big Branch coal mine in West Virginia.
-Twenty-nine mine workers died in that incident and an independent investigation concluded that Massey failed to put safety before profits and production.
+Twenty-nine mine workers died in that incident, and an independent investigation concluded that Massey failed to put safety before profits and production.
 The independent investigative team also concluded that MSHA failed to use its toughest enforcement tools at the mine before the explosion.

-"It's just unfortunate that there hasn't been more of a sense of urgency to the [Crandall Canyon] case," says Davitt McAteer, a former federal mine safety chief who led the independent investigation of the Upper Big Branch tragedy.
+"It's just unfortunate that there hasn't been more of a sense of urgency to the [Crandall Canyon] case," says Davitt McAteer, a former federal mine safety chief who led the independent investigation of the Upper Big Branch incident.

 "Justice delayed is justice denied," McAteer adds, noting that the delay in the conclusion of the criminal case "impedes the civil proceeding.
 If you languish in both those areas, nobody gains."